Day One — June 20, 2018 Afternoon

 Barry Holtz, President, IBIO CDMO, USA

 • How can the industry best support aspiring entrepreneurs looking to deliver scalable and profitable businesses in indoor farming?
 How can they de-risk their business model and attract more capital into the sector?
-What collaboration models and partnerships are being used to create market pull-through.

 • What resources are available to drive forward this industry and how can the private and public sector work together more effectively?